BEVOLINK/Barcode-Scanner/README.md

 -  Bluetooth Wireless Scanner

 ## Configure SPP mode for Barcode Scanner
-Print the commands barcode in a paper, and scan "%%BT_SPP" command by the device, then it work on SPP mode.
+Print the commands barcode in a paper, and scan "%%BT_SPP" command by the scanner device, then it work on SPP mode.

 <p>Download <a href="https://github.com/BEVOLINK/Barcode-Scanner/blob/master/Command%20Barcode%20For%20Bluetooth%20Scanner_EN.pdf"> barcode commands </a></p>